dee0017/3D-portfolio/README.md

 ## Contact

-For questions or inquiries, connect on [LinkedIn](your-linkedin-profile) or email at [info@jethertechnology.net.ng](mailto:info@jethertechnology.net.ng).
+For questions or inquiries, connect on [LinkedIn](https://www.linkedin.com/in/gideon-idemudia-261a5b260/) or email at [info@jethertechnology.net.ng](mailto:info@jethertechnology.net.ng).

----

-Feel free to make any additional customizations!